SoftwareSachin/cloneAPti/replit.md

   * Added static blog posts with comprehensive AI and cloud migration content
   * Modified API parameters to distinguish between college projects (?type=college) and portfolio projects (?type=portfolio)
   * Updated frontend queries to use appropriate API parameters for static data retrieval
+  * Fixed server routes in `server/routes.ts` to use static data functions instead of old storage system
+  * Resolved conflicting API routes between Express server and serverless functions
   * Optimized for Vercel serverless deployment with no database dependencies
   * All data now served statically for improved performance and reliability
+  * **VERIFIED**: College projects API returns only 1 project (Azure Hub-and-Spoke), Portfolio projects API returns all other projects
-  * Migration completed successfully with all checklist items verified
+  * Migration completed successfully with all checklist items verified and tested
 - July 10, 2025.
 College Projects page updated with modern professional UI/UX:
   * Modernized entire page with professional design and gradient backgrounds
   * Added July 10, 2025 date badge in hero section